Providing proof of vaccination via UCheck

 UCheck is available through web browsers on computers, smartphones, and tablets at ucheck.utoronto.ca.

 In order to use UCheck, you will require a UTORid and must have a record on the U of T Human Resources Information System (HRIS) or Student Systems (ROSI).
-UCheck can be used for online health screening by all active appointed and casual faculty members, librarians, and staff, as well as research fellows, professor emeritus, visiting, status only, and adjunct professors.
+UCheck can be used by all active appointed and casual faculty members, librarians, and staff, as well as research fellows, professors emeritus, visiting professors, status only professors, and adjunct professors.
 All students who are actively registered at the University in the current session can also utilize the application.